lukasznowarkiewicz/low-profile-cpu-cooling-solution-research/README.md

-## Observations and conclusions:

-- Intel TDP rating is confusing - 6W TDP processor is actually consuming 15 W of power.
-Maximum turbo power is not listed anywhere for Intel N100 processor.
-Designing heat sink for this amount of power to dissipate will result in CPU throttling just after a few second (which was easy to spot for first 4 heat sinks)
-- For this one of the smallest and most low power x86 intel CPU to keep performing under sustained load active cooling is required - none of the heatisinks tested (even the original one) were sufficient to keep the CPU operating at max frequency even at room temperature
-- Intel CPU has many protections agains poorly designed or insufficient heat sinks - it limits operating frequency to maintain safe temperature
-- Probably should work on exact starting conditions between tests as some of the experiments seems to be counterintuitive (ex.
-Test with 2 exactly same heatpipes came out worse than with single)
-- The best performing thermal elements are two 24 cm heat pipes (DUT A007) - I’m critical of this result - it could be because of largest thermal capacitance of the elements
-- Two raw copper bars were behaving great and those were second best result - it is a good information as raw copper bars were the thinnest and could result in overall thinest cooling solution
-- Third best result is for 3 parallel coper heatpipes - here CPU frequency seemed locked at 2.92 GHz, where temperatures were below 80 deg - that could be some variable in CPU firmware making decisions at which frequencies work
-- All aluminium vapor chambers are useless for this amount of heat needed to transfer - even single 24 cm cooper heat pipe behaves better, being much lighter and smaller
-- The best results achieved for 3 copper heatpipes and active cooled heatsink
-- Two most pleasant for the ears fan profiles were 4 and 5 - the fan was not rapidly increasing or decreasing RPM - those are having the lowest average noise
-- Fan profiles 4 and 5 were also the best ones for the performance - profile 5 achieved the best result both in cinebench - on sustained load and on web passmark test - on pulse loads.
-5 seconds averaging and 2 deg hysteresis seems to be a good options
-- Why in ACPI there is not easy option to increase fan profiles based on actual power usage, just the temperature which is reactive, not proactive - controlling fan based on the power supplied to it would be better

 ## Observations and conclusions

 - Intel TDP ratings can be misleading.
 A processor labeled as 6 W TDP was observed consuming up to around 15 W under load.
 For the Intel N100, the maximum turbo power is not clearly documented.
 In practice, designing a heatsink only for the nominal TDP would result in CPU throttling after just a few seconds, which was easy to observe with the first four heatsinks tested.